MapStory/mapstory/README.md

 OS: These instructions assume a UNIX environment you can access via HTTP, or a Windows Pro desktop environment with Hyper-V and Docker-CE https://store.docker.com/editions/community/docker-ce-desktop-windows are required.

+Note Docker-CE has some issues with disk permissions and may require some intervention - see [https://stackoverflow.com/questions/43880764/in-docker-for-windows-permissions-denied-for-mkdir-chown]

-Instructions for using Vagrant and virtualbox to use a UNIX VM on other host environments are in testing and preparation.
+A draft setup using Vagrant and virtualbox to use a UNIX VM on other host environments is provided, but not yet fully debugged.
+Using DockerTools may also be viable for Windows HOME but this is also not currently building correctly and is not a priority to debug, however contributions are welcome.
 Other environments should provide specific instructions in README-<env>.md

+Software:
 Make sure these components are installed:

 ```